johndays/portoexpats-v2/news/kotlinconf26-ticket-sales.md

 ---
 id: kotlinconf26-ticket-sales
-title: Super Early Bird tickets for KotlinConf 2026
+title: Super Early Bird tickets for PortoExpats 2026
 publicationDate: 2025-07-22T08:00:00
 ---

-🎟️ Super Early Bird tickets for KotlinConf 2026 are live!
+🎟️ Super Early Bird tickets for PortoExpats 2026 are live!

 🗺️ We're heading to Munich, Germany – a brand-new venue in the heart of Europe.